Sinister-00/custom_bot/RAG/llamaindex_and_openAI/nginx/readme.md

 sudo nano /etc/nginx/sites-available/streamlit
 ```

-2. Add the following configuration to the file, replacing `<External_ip>` with your EC2 instance's public IP and `<internal_ip>` with the private IP of your EC2 instance:
+2. Add the following configuration to the file, replacing `<External_ip>` with your EC2 instance's public IP and `<internal_ip>` with the private IP of your EC2 instance along with `sswapnil.me` with your domain name:

 ```nginx
 server {